 Does your small business have a disaster preparedness plan?
-All businesses should have a strategy to deal with an unexpected crisis, so they minimize dangers and financial losses.
-Recovering from a disaster will be a challenge for any business, but without any preparation, it might even be impossible.
+All businesses should have a plan to deal with a crisis.
+Doing so may reduce dangers and financial losses.
+Coming back from a disaster is a challenge for any business, but without any preparation, it might be impossible.
 You can’t just count on insurance awards and aid from government agencies to get your business up and running again.
-Many owners have found out too late that their insurance doesn’t end up covering them in a disaster situation.
+Many business owners do not have insurance that covers them in these situations.

-According to the Federal Emergency Management Agency (FEMA), 40% of businesses never even reopen after a disaster.
+According to the Federal Emergency Management Agency (FEMA), 40% of businesses never reopen after a disaster.
 No business owner wants to be a part of such a statistic.
-That is why businesses need to create a procedure.
-We will review some the basic steps that business owners should start with when preparing a disaster preparedness plan.
-There is also a lot of free information available online that businesses should take into consideration.
+That is why businesses need to have a plan.
+We will go over some of the steps that business owners should start with when preparing a disaster plan.
+There is also a lot of free information online that businesses should take a look at.
 We will share links to some of these resources with you as well.

 Business disasters to prepare for: